Apakottur/shpyx/README.md

 - Gracefully handle commands that are stuck (due to blocking I/O, for example)
 - Add formatted printing of every executed command and/or its output

-This often leads to each project having their own "run" command, which encapsulates `subprocess.Popen`.
+This often leads to each project having their own "run" function, which encapsulates `subprocess.Popen`.

-The goal of shpyx is to provide a simple, configurable and typed API for running shell commands, dealing with much of the boilerplate involved with working with `subprocess.Popen`.
+This library aims to provide a simple, typed and configurable `run` function, dealing with all the caveats of using `subprocess.Popen`.

 ## Security